akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 1. By @ref:[creating actors](actor-lifecycle.md#creating-actors)
 2. Passed as constructor parameters to an actor on its creation
 3. Passed as parameters of a message received by an actor
-4. By discovery using the @ref:[Receptionist](#receptionist), which is useful if you need something to bootstrap the interaction.
+4. By discovery using the @ref:[Receptionist](#receptionist)
-For example when they need to be discoverable by actors running either on different nodes in the Cluster, or if the above three general methods are not applicable.

 ## Receptionist

-When an actor needs to be discovered by another actor but you are unable to put a reference to it in an incoming message, you can use the `Receptionist`.
-You register the specific actors that should be discoverable from other nodes in the local `Receptionist` instance.
-The API of the receptionist is also based on actor messages.
+The `Receptionist` is useful when specific actors need to be discoverable by other actors and you need to bootstrap the interaction.
+For example when they need to be discoverable by actors running either on different nodes in the Cluster, or if the above three general methods for @ref:[obtaining Actor references](#obtaining-actor-references) are not applicable.

+An actor can be registered with a `ServiceKey` by sending a `Receptionist.Register` message to the local `ActorSystem` `Receptionist` instance.
-This registry of actor references is then automatically distributed to all other nodes in the cluster.
+When using Akka Cluster this registry of actor references is automatically distributed to all other nodes in the cluster.
+Registered actors can then be looked up by `ServiceKey` using a `Receptionist.Find` request.
-You can lookup such actors with the key that was used when they were registered.
-The reply to such a `Find` request is a `Listing`, which contains a `Set` of actor references that are registered for the key.
+The reply to a `Find` request is a `Receptionist.Listing` containing a `Set` of actor references registered for the key.
 Note that several actors can be registered to the same key.

 The registry is dynamic.
 New actors can be registered during the lifecycle of the system.
-Entries are removed when registered actors are stopped, manually deregistered or the node they live on is removed from the @ref:[Cluster](cluster.md).
+Entries are removed when registered actors are stopped, manually de-registered or the node they live on is removed from the @ref:[Cluster](cluster.md).
-To facilitate this dynamic aspect you can also subscribe to changes with the `Receptionist.Subscribe` message.
-It will send `Listing` messages to the subscriber when entries for a key are changed.
+Because it is dynamic, changes for a`ServiceKey` can be subscribed to with the `Receptionist.Subscribe` message. and a `Receptionist.Listing` message is sent to those subscribers as changes occur.

 These imports are used in the following example: